Analytical expressions for pulse profile of neutron stars in plasma environments: Analytical Approach

-On the other hand, in the instants when both caps are visible, the total flux tends to be overestimated.
+At the same time, this effect is magnified when both caps are visible.
 This is due to the fact that the approximation overestimates the maximum angle $\theta_F$, resulting in a greater lensing effect and generating an increase in the flux observed for the caps close to ``sunset''.
 In this regime, moreover, the approximation presents a nearly constant profile, omitting the subtle ups and downs that can be observed in the numerical flux.
-It is in the transition between these behaviors (which is directly related to the location of $\theta_F$) where the greatest accuracy loss of the model occurs.
+It is in the transition between these behaviors (which is directly related to the location of $\theta_F$) where the model is less accurate.
 Thus, we conclude that the accuracy increases for plasma distributions with lower density and decreases as we consider emission areas with higher $\theta$, tending to overestimate the flux.
 The pulse profiles analytically obtained here are consistent with those shown in \cite{Beloborodov_2002} and are morphologically very similar to those in \cite{Sotani_2017}.

-In summary, for class I profiles (top row of Tables \eqref{fig:AA_PP_SH}-\eqref{fig:AA_PP_GHS} remembering that at the moment we are using the classification system introduced in \cite{Beloborodov_2002}, which will be revised and generalized in Sec. \eqref{c2s7}) we see that the approximation qualitatively respects the morphology of the curves.
+In summary, for class I profiles (top row of Figures \eqref{fig:AA_PP_SH}-\eqref{fig:AA_PP_RN} remembering that at the moment we are using the classification system introduced in \cite{Beloborodov_2002}, which will be revised and generalized in Sec. \eqref{c2s7}) we see that the approximation qualitatively respects the morphology of the curves.
 The class II and III are in general accurate, apart from the already mentioned irregularities that occur mainly at the peaks and at the confluence of the flux of both caps.
 On the other hand, the class IV are the most irregular, given that as $\epsilon$ increases, they degenerate into class II or III depending on the value of $\theta_F$, which is different depending on the used method.

+Regarding the plasma, we see that for $h=0$ the approximation now tends to underestimate the flux.